 ~

-I will not deal with a middleman “advocacy” group like Reputation Defender ever.
+I will not deal with a middleman “advocacy” group like Reputation Defender ever again.
 Judging from the irreparable damage that was incurred by one of its clients as a result of its “pro-bono” campaign, the media exploitation and fallout, and its attempts to create an environment of personal and professional pressure on me and Mr. Ciolli, it’s clear to me that an organization like Reputation Defender causes much more nuclear fallout for everyone than there ever would be in the first place.

 My question is this: If Reputation Defender has its clients' best interests as its top priority, then wouldn’t Reputation Defender have wanted to take the most obvious, direct and potentially expeditious route toward achieving its ostensible goals for its clients: making an effort to engage us quickly, personally, and quietly, rather than trying to irritate me and avoiding me for over a month?
 Also, wouldn't Reputation Defender have been willing to work with me a little bit to accommodate my relatively simple needs?
 Ethically, are not Michael Fertik and Ross Chanin obligated to bounce the offer off their clients to see whether it is palatable to them?
 Does it cost Reputation Defender any money to agree to a few points that they know accurately portray the facts, or is Reputation Defender more concerned about its own reputation and its own future business prospects than its clients?
 Also, if Reputation Defender offered to perform pro bono services for the yet to be named individuals, is there any doubt that Reputation Defender has a significant interest in stirring up and sustaining a national media frenzy over this, even appearing on Good Morning America?
-Does Reputation Defender really want to get content taken down, or do they simply want to enjoy the ride?

 Think beyond the surface about what went on.
 Beware of this organization.
 For two guys with legal training from the very best schools and a background in speech-writing, their strategic thinking, diplomacy, crisis management, and negotiation skills are an embarrassment.